-Each electric utility subject to this Rule shall submit to the Commission a non-disclosure agreement for the Commission to maintain on file.
-Any interested party may obtain the confidential work papers of the utility filed pursuant to this Rule upon filing with the Commission and serving upon the utility an executed copy of the relevant utility non-disclosure agreement on file with the Commission.
+Within thirty (30) days of the effective date of this Rule, each electric utility subject to the Rule shall submit to the Commission a non-disclosure agreement for the Commission to maintain on file.
+Any interested party may obtain a copy of the electric utility's confidential IRP work papers upon filing with the Commission and serving upon the utility an executed copy of the relevant utility non-disclosure agreement.
+Interested parties may execute such non-disclosure agreements at any time once an electric utility has filed its Notice of IRP Cycle, and are encouraged to do so in advance of the stakeholder technical conference(s) required by this Rule.